rails/rails/guides/source/getting_started.md

 -----------------

 Another important feature of a blog is being able to delete spam comments.
-To do this, we need to implement a link of some sort in the view and a `DELETE` action in the `CommentsController`.
+To do this, we need to implement a link of some sort in the view and a `destroy` action in the `CommentsController`.

 So first, let's add the delete link in the `app/views/comments/_comment.html.erb` partial: